sarken/docs/front_end_coding/coding-standards.markdown

 #### Frequently used fragments

-There are some patterns that appear in many places throughout the archive.
+There are some patterns that appear in many places throughout the Archive.
 There are diagrams of these recurring patterns available in our [Patterns Index](patterns).

 ##### Forms